k3ny-dg/advise-it/README.md

-# advise-it
-Advise-It student scheduling tool
+# Advise-It
+## Student Scheduling Tool

+---
+A tool to be used by advisors to create schedules for students.